bodiem13/Relo/README.txt

 	The 'gaz' directory contains Census data.

-	The 'sample' directory contains a sample clustering output used for the development of the front end components.

 	The 'shape_data' contains code relating to the shapes of the Census tracts.

 Please refer to Diagram_2 below for more information about the structure of the 'data' directory.
 Note, the elements inside the directories are not displayed in the diagram.